crowdsecurity/crowdsec-docs/crowdsec-docs/docs/cti_api/integration_intelowl.md

 ---
 id: integration_intelowl
-title: IntelOwn Plugin
+title: IntelOwl Plugin
 sidebar_position: 2
 ---

 Since the recent release of IntelOwl 4.2.2, a CrowdSec analyzer has been included.
 Now IntelOwl users can leverage our CTI API to enrich their IP type observables.
 A big thanks to Matteo Lodi for writing this analyzer.
 Intel Owl is an Open Source Intelligence, or OSINT solution to get threat intelligence data about a specific file, an IP or a domain from a single API at scale.
 It integrates a number of analyzers available online and a lot of cutting-edge malware analysis tools.
 It is for everyone who needs a single point to query for info about a specific file or observable.

 ## Prerequisites